 FDA released re-proposed sections of this rule on September 19, 2014.
-This text has not yet been updated to reflect changes.
-This header will be updated when it has.
-Sign up for updates to be the first to know!
+This text has been updated to reflect changes in the new version of the proposed rules, which are open for comment until December 15, 2014.

 The Food Safety Modernization Act (FSMA) requires the Food and Drug Administration (FDA) to write new regulations that establish standards for produce safety (Produce Rule).
-In its proposed Produce Rule, FDA has detailed new standards for the growing, harvesting, packing, and holding of produce for human consumption.
+In its proposed Produce Rule, FDA detailed new standards for the growing, harvesting, packing, and holding of produce for human consumption.
 During this second comment period, FDA has re-proposed certain sections of the Produce Rule and is requesting additional public comment.
 Before finalizing the produce standards, FDA must consider all of the public comments received on both the proposed Produce Rule and the re-proposed sections.

 The proposed Produce Rule sets forth new standards for growing, harvesting, packing, and holding of produce.
 The standards apply to fruits and vegetables normally consumed raw, such as apples, carrots, lettuce, onions, and tomatoes.
 The proposed Produce Rule does not apply to produce rarely consumed raw (such as winter squash) or produce grown for personal consumption.